rails/rails-dev-box/README.md

     host $ vagrant up

 That's it.

+(If you want to use VMWare Fusion instead of VirtualBox, write `vagrant up --provider=vmware_fusion` instead of `vagrant up` when building the VM for the first time.
+After that, Vagrant will remember your provider choice, and you won't need to include the `provider` flag again.)

 If the base box is not present that command fetches it first.
 The setup itself takes about 3 minutes in my MacBook Air.
 After the installation has finished, you can access the virtual machine with